vrothenbergUCSD/pymotif/README.md

 # Install instructions

-Installation requires the `pandas` , `pyfaidx` and `BioPython` libraries to be installed.
+Installation requires the `pandas`, `pyfaidx`, `pysam`, and `BioPython` libraries to be installed.
 You can install these with `pip`:

 ```
-pip install pandas BioPython pyfaidx
+pip install pandas pyfaidx pysam BioPython
 ```

 Once required libraries are installed, you can install `pymotif` with the following command: